gmkung/decheem-docs/docs/user_guide.rst

 #.
 If it is your first time logging into deCheem, the first thing to do is to click on the big grey box on the left to create a new rule system.
 #. deCheem is a tool for sketching and testing rule/belief systems, and the layout is meant to help you with this process.

     #.
-The basic building block in deCheem is simply a `basic English sentence <https://simple.wikipedia.org/wiki/Sentence#Basic_English_sentences>`_, which - as a proposition - can be either **true** or **false** (basically a `proposition <https://www.lexico.com/definition/proposition>`_).
+The basic building block in deCheem is simply a `basic English sentence <https://simple.wikipedia.org/wiki/Sentence#Basic_English_sentences>`_, which can be either **true** or **false** (basically a `proposition <https://www.lexico.com/definition/proposition>`_).
     #.
 Sentences can then be used to build If-Then **Rules**.
     #.
 A collection of rules forms a **Rule System**, which can then be explored, analysed and tested.

 #.
 Sentences (describing a situation) can be entered directly as part of a rule or simply pinned at the left side under 'Pinned sentences', until you figure out how to fit it into a rule.

     #.
-Note that sentences should read grammatically correct whether it is standalone (e.g. **The person is guilty**) or as part of a rule (e.g. If the evidence is found then *the person is guilty*)
+Note that sentences should read grammatically correct both standalone (e.g. **The person is guilty**) and as part of a rule (e.g. If the evidence is found then **the person is guilty**)

 #.
 Once you have at least one rule, by default you should see nodes appearing in the graph on the right.
 This shows the **correlation** between various situations/ideas (aka sentences) and rules.
 #.
-If you want to test and analyse the **causation** between various situations instead, select on 'Causation analysis' at the top-right instead.
+If you want to test and analyse the **causation** between various situations instead, selec 'Causation analysis' at the top-right instead.

     #.
 In this view, you can explore hypothetic situations described by any combination of sentences (true or false) mentioned in your rule system.

 #.
-Whenever you want to save your rule system, just click on the save button at the top.
+Whenever you want to save your rule system, just click on the save icon at the top.

 User rights and permissions
 ^^^^^^^^^^^^
-#. deCheem utilises a graph-based user permission system, which basically means that instead of managing access rights through a static folder structure, it allows for any combination of user groups to fit your organisational needs.
+#. deCheem utilises a graph-based user permission system, which basically means that instead of managing access rights through a static and hierarchical folder structure, it allows for any combination of user groups to fit your organisational needs.
 #.
 There are three main kinds of permission entities in deCheem:

     #. **Users** - Like the one you used to log into deCheem, which is represented by your email address.
     #. **Rule Systems** - These are the rule systems that you create through the interface.
 They can be accessed by Users and/or User Groups.
     #. **User groups** - These are entities that either users or other user groups groups can belong to.
 User groups also serve as folders in deCheem for grouping Rule Systems together.

 #.
 Permissions for Rule Systems and User Groups are managed the same way.
-Click on the '+' sign in the Permission Overview interface

     #. **User groups** can be created, viewed and managed by doing a mouse-over on your user avatar at the top right and clicking **Manage User Groups**.
     #. **Rule System** permissions can be viewed and managed by clicking on the permission management icon in the top right of the Rule System Editor.